Triumph (2021 film)

-Triumph is a 2021 American drama film directed by Brett Leonard and starring RJ Mitte and Terrence Howard.
-It is based on the life story of screenwriter Michael D. Coffey.
+Triumph is a 2021 American coming-of-age drama film directed by Brett Leonard and starring RJ Mitte and Terrence Howard, with Howard also serving as executive producer.
+Based by the life of the film's screenwriter, Michael D. Coffey, it stars Mitte as Mike, a high school student with mild cerebral palsy who is determined to wrestle for his scholastic wrestling team.